Potbelly

 Has Potbelly's inspection record improved over time?

 Results have been roughly steady.
-Recent inspections at Potbelly have produced about the same number of violations as earlier ones, holding around four per visit.
+Inspections at Potbelly have averaged around four violations per visit across the recent record.

 What does a low risk rating mean?